user123255/AirQuality-Weather-Tracker/README.md

 🌤️ Air Quality & Weather Tracker

-Real-time weather and air quality tracking web application.
-Enter any city to get the current weather, 3-hour forecasts, 3-day forecast, and 72-hour air quality index (AQI).
+A real-time weather and air quality tracking web application.
+Enter any city to get the current weather, 3-hour forecasts, 3-day forecasts, and a 72-hour air quality index (AQI).

 📌 Features